Nursery Storage and Organization Ideas

 There is a ton of storage real estate down underneath that crib.

 Need a place to store clothing that doesn’t yet fit baby?
 Searching for a place for all that extra bedding?
 What about diapers?
-Invest in an inexpensive fabric storage bag and pack it with whatever needs storage.
+Invest in an inexpensive fabric storage bag and pack it with whatever baby essentials need storage.

-A fabric under-the-bed storage container like the one I use is great because it is soft enough for me to shove under the crib without needing to lift the crib up.
-Plus, it fits basically all of my son’s extra sheets, mattress covers, and blankets.
+A fabric under-the-bed storage container like the one I use is great because it is soft enough for me to shove under the crib without having to lift it up.
+Plus, it fits all of my son’s extra sheets, mattress covers, and blankets.

 Need a lot of space for hanging clothing?
 Instead of having a single clothing rod to hang clothes on, add a second rod and double your hanging space instantly.